UCR-Robotics/ee144/docs/lab2.rst

   For more details, please refer to `this link <https://docs.python.org/2/tutorial/classes.html>`_.

 - The first line makes sure your script is executed as a Python script in Linux.
-  You need this line if you want to run it as a regular executable in Linux.
+  You need this line if you want to run it as a regular executable (i.e. run by ``./filename.py``) in Linux.

   .. code-block:: python